 Note please that a consultation and a retainer are different concepts.
 A consultation is a finite, short-term discussion that occurs within the immediate time frame (which we define as three calendar days) in order to be included in a consultation fee.
 It then concludes.
 Similarly, any documents we may prepare are automatically considered final three days after delivery.
+Neither a consultation nor a document preparation task are designed to continue indefinitely.
+They are time-limited.
 A retainer, by contrast, is intended to continue forward into the future for some mutually-agreed longer period of time.

 Payment of Fees